tombasche/samsa/README.md

-# kafka-state-stores
+# samsa

-A python implementation of the state stores concept within the Kafka Streams API
+A Python implementation of the state stores concept within the Kafka Streams API

+## Whats in a name?

+Gregor Samsa was the unfortunate soul in the Kafka classic 'The Metamorphosis (1915)' who woke up one day as a giant insect.

 ## Installing the RocksDB client